 In the winter, hikers need not be deterred by inclement weather.
 There are 13 miles of winter hiking trails maintained throughout the cold season.

 Cycling enthusiasts can bring their bicycles along or rent them and hit the little more than 2 miles of paved bike trails through the park.
 These trails then connect to the 3-mile bike trail that feeds into the nearby town of Luverne.

 There are plenty of other recreational activities to enjoy in Blue Mounds State Park.
 Wildlife enthusiasts can spot various deer, coyotes, and wild birds throughout the park, or enjoy the guided bison tours available seasonally.

 Folks who love the water will enjoy swimming and fishing in Mound Creek.
 There is also the opportunity for rock climbing and snowmobiling within the season at the park.
 And kids will love visiting the gift shop!

 Wrapping Up Blue Mounds State Park

 Before you take off for your adventure at Blue Mounds State Park, make sure you’re equipped!
-Check out our Best Products page for ideas on attire, gear, and more for your visit to the park.
+Check out our Minnesota Gear page for ideas on attire and more for your visit to the park.